Clembench: Using Game Play to Evaluate Chat-Optimized Language Models as Conversational Agents: Game: Scorekeeping

-\paragraph{Implementation} For each version, we generate 10 instances by randomly selecting values for all slots and a random order for the questioner's requests.
-The cLLM is prompted to only give short, direct answers to avoid that slot values are given in anticipation.
+\paragraph{Implementation} We implement the questioner programmatically and let the cLLM play the role of the answerer.
+For each experiment (\textit{i.e.}, domains), we generate 10 instances by randomly selecting values for all slots (from a predefined list) and a random order for the questioner's requests (to reduce the possible effect of script knowledge, as this is not what we aim to evaluate here).
 In slot filling turns, if the agent uses the wrong tag, the game is aborted immediately.
 We consider that a slot was filled if the answer contains its value.
-We also check whether it contains any new value and update the probing ground truth accordingly.
-In probing rounds, the game master prompts the model to answer yes or no. If, for some reason, it was not possible to parse a valid response during probing, we add additional instructions for clarity in the request.
+We also check whether it contains any other valid value and update the probing ground truth accordingly.\footnote{While this aims to capture valid anticipated values, like ``I want to travel from Berlin to Lisbon'' when prompted for the origin only, note that this does not work well for models that hallucinate next turns in their answers.} In probing rounds, the game master prompts the model to answer yes or no. If, for some reason, it was not possible to parse a valid response during probing, we add additional instructions for clarity in the request.
 After the maximum number of $5$ failed attempts, an invalid response symbol is used instead and the game will be aborted after that probing round is finished.
 Each probing question is posed on its own and does not get appended to the dialogue context in subsequent turns.
 For instance, after $(q_i, a_i)$, the $i+1$-th sequence of probes is made.
 At request $i+1$, however, the dialogue context contains only the game questions and answers up to turn $i$ and none of the probes.

-\paragraph{Evaluation} Besides following the game instructions, a competent player should i) provide the correct slot value to answer each question accordingly; and ii) know, at any point, which slot values have already been disclosed to the questioner and what has not yet been revealed.
-Specifically, the exact turn when a slot value shifts from private to shared should be correctly detected.
+\paragraph{Evaluation} In addition to the benchmark common metrics in Section \ref{sec:common-metric}, we also define turn and episode-level scores to capture the game specific behaviour.
+Besides following the game instructions (in particular, using the correct answer tags), a competent player should i) provide the correct slot value to answer each question accordingly, avoiding anticipating values not explicitly asked for; and ii) know, at any point, which slot values have already been disclosed to the questioner and what has not yet been revealed.\footnote{Given that this is textual data, it means parsing the history correctly and identifying what is (not) there.} Specifically, the exact turn when a slot value shifts from private to shared should be correctly detected.
+A game is considered successful if the player gives all slot values correctly and gets all probes right.